ricbra/rabbitmq-cli-consumer/README.md

 consumers regularly just like me.
 And try to solve the problem with supervisord.
 Which also means on every deploy you have to restart your consumers.
 A little bit dramatic if you ask me.

-This library aims at PHP developers solving the abone described problem with RabbitMQ.
-Wby don't let the polling over to a language as Go which is much more better suited to run long running tasks.
+This library aims at PHP developers solving the above described problem with RabbitMQ.
+Why don't let the polling over to a language as Go which is much better suited to run long running tasks.

 # Usage